MinhTien088/CouchDB-Simple-Application/README.md

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

+Special thanks to [nguyenhoanthao](https://github.com/nguyenhoanthao) for his contributions to this project.

 ## License

 This project is licensed under the [MIT License](LICENSE).